 About the "Female Beauty" art project

-Female Beauty projektets historie i korte træk (In Danish, see it in english further down) :
+Female Beauty projektets historie i korte træk (Read it in english further down) :

 Female Beauty Projektet blev vist første gang i DGI-Byen i København i 2014, og blev hurtigt kendt i damebladene, da den kropspositive udstilling blev mødt med så meget modstand fra de besøgende, at den blev fjernet før tid.
 Den næste og anden udstilling på Illutron kunstbåden i København, blev udsat for hærværk og det trak overskrifter.